 Anchorage Memories interviewed Patricia Brown-Heller, one of the daughters of Lucky Wishbone owners George and Peggy Brown.

-The following is from from that interview.
+The following is from that interview.

 Anchorage Memories – Mike and Mary: